shwetagupta26/nyc-airbnb-data-analysis/README.md

 ## Conclusion
-In this project, I tried to make predictions with different Regression models and compared metric results for the diffremt models.
-Ensemble learning performs better than the other models.
-Futhet by tuning model hyperparameter, I was able to imporve the model accuracy.
+In this project, I tried to make predictions with different Regression models and compared their metric results.
+Ensemble learning performed better than the other models.
+Futher by tuning the model's hyperparameter, I was able to imporve the model accuracy.